Batch Service REST API Versioning

 Capability to add and run multi-instance task (for example, MPI)

-A new optional property ‘multiInstanceSettings’ is added to the Task resource which can be optionally included in Add Task, Get Task, List Tasks APIs.
+A new optional property ‘multiInstanceSettings’ is added to the Task resource that can be optionally included in Add Task, Get Task, List Tasks APIs.

 A new API List the subtasks of a task is added to obtain information about subtasks.